KingsCreatives/KingsCreatives/README.md

 ---

 ### :woman_technologist: About Me :
-I am an  aspiring software engineer who is passionate about learning and developing new skills.
+I am a software engineer who is passionate about learning and developing new skills.
 I am always looking for new challenges and opportunities to grow my skills.
-I am a hard worker and I am always willing to learn new things.
 I am confident that I can make a valuable contribution to any team.
 I am excited to see what the future holds and I am eager to continue learning and growing as a software engineer.

 ---
 ### :hammer_and_wrench: Languages and Tools :